Ferenc Gyurcsány: Prime minister

 Gyurcsány was reappointed as prime minister after the 2006 parliamentary elections, with his coalition taking 210 of the available 386 parliamentary seats, and making him the first Hungarian prime minister to keep the office after a general election since 1990.

 On 24 February 2007, he also became the leader of his party (being the only candidate for the post), gaining 89% of the votes.

 However, soon after the election victory serious financial problems arose.
 His government was forced to implement austerity measures to somehow manage the budget deficit, which was much higher than expected and had grown to an almost 10% of the GDP by the end of 2006.
 These measures were heavily criticized by both the opposition, led by Fidesz, as being too harsh on the people, and by liberal economists, for not reducing spending enough on social benefits, including pensions.

-The Őszöd Speech and the resulting protests
+Őszöd speech and protests

 On 17 September 2006, an audio recording surfaced, allegedly from a closed-door meeting of the Prime Minister's party MSZP, held on 26 May 2006, shortly after MSZP won the election.
-On the recording, Gyurcsány admitted "we have obviously been lying for the last one and a half to two years." ("Nyilvánvalóan végighazudtuk az utolsó másfél-két évet.").
+On the recording, Gyurcsány admitted "We have obviously been lying for the last one and a half to two years." ("Nyilvánvalóan végighazudtuk az utolsó másfél-két évet.") and that "We've been lying at morning, evening, and night" ("Hazudtunk reggel, éjjel, és este.").
+The later-formed public consensus on the infamous "Őszöd speech" is that Gyurcsány was obviously drunk at the time and that he wasn't supposed to speak on the aforementioned closed-door meeting.
 Despite public outrage, the Prime Minister refused to resign, and a series of demonstrations started near the Hungarian Parliament, swelling from 2,000 to about 8,000 demonstrators calling for the resignation of Gyurcsány and his government for several weeks.
 The Prime Minister admitted the authenticity of the recording.